cintajune10/cinta.github.io/index.md

 <img src="images/Portuguese Bank Analysis.jpg?raw=true"/>

-- Used logistic regression to identify a tumour as malignant or benign based on various attributes
+- Used logistic regression to build a model for predicting customer churn.
-- Classified tumors as benign or malignant by studying patterns in measured attributes of those tumors
+- The dataset include information about customer account information, gender, age range and also customers who have left the company within the last month.
 - Used Logistic regression classifier & optimized the accuracy by using the ROC curve
 - Explored a machine learning approach to medical diagnosis